 Social and cognitive sciences have researched and thought about systems in humans and in human societies for a long time.
-They include brain functions and mental processes, as well as ethical systems and social/cultural behavioural patterns.
+They’ve included brain functions and mental processes, as well as ethical systems and social/cultural behavioural patterns.
 Systems theory is a particular view of the world.
 As an interdisciplinary study of human life and social organisation, systems theory is widely spread.
-For more detailed information on systems theory check out Wikipedia on http://en.wikipedia.org/wiki/Systems_theory.
+For more information on systems theory check out Wikipedia on http://en.wikipedia.org/wiki/Systems_theory.

-In organisational development, human organisations are viewed as systems of interacting components with numerous complex processes and organisational structures.
+In organisational development, ‘human organisations’ are viewed as systems of interacting components with numerous complex processes and organisational structures.
 Organisational development theorist Peter Senge developed the concept of the learning organisation in his book The Fifth Discipline.
 He views an organisation as a dynamic system continuously adapting and improving.
-Theorists such as Margaret Wheatley have also described the dynamics in organisational systems and taken metaphors from quantum physics, chaos theory, and the self-organisation of systems.
+Theorists such as Margaret Wheatley have also described the dynamics in organisational systems and have taken metaphors from quantum physics, chaos theory, and the self-organisation of systems.

 In the field of family therapy , the anthropologist and systems theorist Gregory Bateson developed the double bind theory, where individual psychiatric symptoms are thought of as systemic responses to faulty family communications by having received different or contradictory messages.

-In systems philosophy, Ervin Laszlo, the founder of the Club of Budapest, looks at systems as models created for an understanding.
-For him a field of information is the substance of the cosmos, a fundamental energy and information-carrying field that informs not just the current universe, but all universes past and present.
-László describes how such an informational field can explain why our universe is so improbably fine-tuned as to form galaxies and conscious life forms.
+In systems philosophy, Ervin Laszlo, the founder of the Club of Budapest, looked at systems as models created for the purpose of understanding.
+For him a field of information is the substance of the cosmos; a fundamental energy and information-carrying field that informs not just the current universe, but all universes past and present.
+László described how such an informational field can explain why our universe is so improbably fine-tuned as to form galaxies and conscious life forms.

 Practice has shown that Systemic Constellations can be used to find hidden dynamics in these systems.
 They are stimulating and offer insight in many areas.